 On Game of Thrones, there are plenty of characters to hate.
 You have your pick among the brutal and horrific Lannister family or you could go for any of the leaders of the ironically named Free Cities, who hold thousands of slaves.
-But one character in particular seems to be a target for an almost unique level of dislike: Sansa Stark.
+But one character in particular seems to be a target for an almost unique level of dislike: Sansa Stark (Sophie Turner).
 The reasons she’s so hated are somewhat bizarre, because they’re the very things that make her such a fascinating, strong, and powerful character.

 Make no mistake, Sansa Stark is one tough cookie.
-Sansa isn’t, however, a typical “strong female character” like her sister Arya.
-Her strength and power lie in her mind and in her ability to assess, adapt to, and manipulate situations by means other than brute force—something that's rare on Game of Thrones.
-In show's assortment of extremely powerful women, Sansa may fade to the background.
+Sansa isn’t, however, a typical “strong female character” like her sister Arya (Maisie Williams).
+Her strength and power lie in her mind and in her ability to assess, adapt to, and manipulate situations by means other than brute force—something that’s rare on Game of Thrones.
+In the show’s assortment of extremely powerful women, Sansa may fade to the background.
 But that’s actually part of her goal as a character, because she thrives by sticking to the shadows rather than attracting attention to herself.
-As Game of Thrones returns to TV this Sunday, I personally hope we'll see more of Sansa.
+As Game of Thrones returns to TV this Sunday, I personally hope we’ll see more of Sansa.